karmaniverous/smoz/.stan/system/stan.todo.md

 ## Completed (recent)

+- Interop design note for getdotenv:
+  - Added `.stan/interop/get-dotenv/smoz-cli-host-integration.md` capturing host+plugin
+    integration, layered resolution with per‑layer interpolation, Zod validation, key aliasing, tracing/redaction/entropy, spawn env normalization, and SMOZ stage handling (removing STAGE from stage.params and deriving from stage precedence).
+  - This note is the basis for interop negotiation with the getdotenv assistant prior to implementation across both repositories.

 - Documentation partition & rationalization:
   - Extracted all durable product/engineering requirements from `.stan/system/stan.project.md` into a new `.stan/system/stan.requirements.md`.